When I first learned about System Fω, I was confused about

 Where did this split come from?
 What distinguishes ∀

-constructors (type-to-type functions)?
-Recall one of the earliest ideas
+(type-to-type functions)?
+Recall one of the earliest ideas we teach in

 … the core idea carries over from school mathematics, namely that a variable is an unknown, or a place-holder, whose meaning is given by substitution.